Frank Swanzy Essien Jr.

-Frank Swanzy Essien Jr. is a strategy officer at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
+Frank Swanzy Essien Jr. is a research officer at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
 He is responsible for identifying and synthesizing existing research and evidence as well as commissioning new research to inform Lumina and the broader field on efforts to increase the nation’s level of education attainment.

 His Lumina work also has included projects related to competency-based education, including the launch of the Competency-Based Education Network (C-BEN), and to the development of new higher education business and finance models.